wazuh/wazuh-documentation/source/user-manual/reference/tools/rbac-control.rst

         wazuh: FAILED | Error 5007 - Insecure user password provided

-``change-password`` example where the password was changed successfully:
+``change-password`` example where the `wazuh` user password was changed successfully (to skip any of the user, leave the new password blank):

 .. code-block:: console